 Monroe Community College (MCC) demonstrates organizational commitment to alternative instructional delivery systems that is evident by its cross-divisional impact.
 Both administration and staff are enthusiastically involved in distance learning.
 The Vice Presidents for Academic Affairs and Educational Technology Services strongly support these initiatives, and over fifty faculty members are interested and involved.
 The overarching philosophy at MCC is that all courses (on-campus, off-campus or online) are the same in terms of academic rigor and faculty and learner support needs.
 The college's President, who teaches distance courses himself, is particularly articulate in stating Monroe Community College's commitment to integrating distance learning into the everyday operational activities of the institution.

 The State University of New York at Albany has designated the Provost and Vice President of Academic Affairs as the person responsible for oversight of and quality assurance for distance education across the institution.
-The following information was provided in a letter to the March 9, 2011sident of Academic Affairs, Carlos E. Santiago.
+The following information was provided in a letter to the Provost and Vice President of Academic Affairs, Carlos E. Santiago.

 To support the Provost in this task, the University has: